Michael Chibita: Career

 Chibita lectured in International Relations and African History at the University of Northwestern – St. Paul, in Roseville, Minnesota, a suburb of St. Paul in the United States, in 1993.

-In 1994, he returned to Uganda and was hired as a State Attorney, in the Attorney Generals Chambers.
+In 1994, he returned to Uganda and was hired as a State Attorney in the Attorney General's Chambers.
 He served as a legal assistant to the Attorney General of Uganda from 1995 until 1996.

 He was then appointed as the Private Secretary for Legal Affairs, in the Office of the President of Uganda, serving there for seven years, from 1996 until 2003.
 In 2003, he returned to the Chambers of the Attorney General of Uganda for another two years.
 He then served as an Assistant Commissioner, in Commissioner General’s Office at the Uganda Revenue Authority, until 2010.

 Between 2013 and 2019 he served as the Director of Public Prosecution (DPP).
 In December 2019, he was appointed to the Supreme Court of Uganda.